rgomide/systems-integration-with-kafka/README.md

 ### Making a HTTP Request to API

-Once all the applications are running, you can make a HTTP request to the `api` application to create a new product:
+Once all the applications are running properly, you can make a HTTP POST request to the `api` application to create a new product:

 ```bash
 curl -XPOST -H "Content-type: application/json" -d '{